bgever/bash-config/README.md

 ## Setup

-1. Copy the `.bash` folder to your home directory.
+1. Clone this repo to the `.bash` folder in your home directory.

 2. Update `~/.bash_profile` to: